Contact the Office of Student & Career Services

 Ms. Harrigan’s experiences as a practicing attorney, legal recruiter, and career services professional allow her to offer meaningful and insightful guidance regarding the legal industry to students and alumni.

-Stevie Nichols, Esq. is responsible for employer outreach and recruitment initiatives, where she strives to develop communication and strengthen ties with employers, to ultimately improve our law school community.
-Additionally, Ms. Nichols advises students and graduates on all aspects of the job search and professional development.
+Quiana Salazar-King, Esq. is responsible for employer outreach and recruitment initiatives, where she strives to develop communication and strengthen ties with employers, to ultimately improve our law school community.
+Additionally, Quiana advises students and graduates on all aspects of the job search and professional development.

-Prior to joining Career Services, Ms. Nichols practiced civil litigation for over four years in the fields of labor and employment, and mass torts and pharmaceutical malpractice.
-Ms. Nichols is a member of the State Bar of New Mexico and has practiced before the United States District Courts, District of New Mexico and Eastern District of Illinois, the Tenth Circuit Court of Appeals, and in the New Mexico state district courts, the New Mexico Court of Appeals and the New Mexico Supreme Court.
+Prior to joining the Office of Student & Career Services, Quiana practiced civil litigation for over three years in the fields of employment, medical malpractice, and complex civil litigation.
+Quiana is a member of the State Bar of New Mexico and has practiced before the United States District of New Mexico and in the New Mexico state district courts.